fmhy/edit/.github/CONTRIBUTING.md

 - **🎮 Multiplayer Hacks** - Don't submit any hacks or exploits that give an unfair advantage in multiplayer games.
 - **🖥️ Custom OS's** - We don't recommend people use these.

+### Adding a Site

+For submitting new links, follow these steps:

+- Make sure it's not already in the wiki.
+The easiest way to do this is to check our [Single Page](https://api.fmhy.net/single-page) using `ctrl+f`.
+- Reach out via the feedback system, by opening an [Issue](https://github.com/fmhy/edit/issues), or join our [Discord](https://rentry.co/fmhy-invite).
+- You can optionally include socials, tools, or any other additional info alongside the entry.
+- Avoid opening pull requests.
+See [Link Testing](#link-testing) for more info.

 ### Reporting a Site

 > [!INFO] NOTE